jhumelsine/jhumelsine.github.io/_posts/2023-11-03-hexagonal-architecture-dependencies-knowledge.md

 My use of [_Event Horizon_](https://en.wikipedia.org/wiki/Event_horizon) is inspired by Black Holes, but the metaphor is not exactly the same behavior as an event horizon for a black hole.

 I'm using the term as a metaphor that information cannot cross a boundary.
-Once mass or information crossed the event horizon of a black hole, it is no longer available to an observer beyond the event horizon.
+Once mass or information crosses the event horizon of a black hole, it is no longer available to an observer beyond the event horizon.
 As for what happens to the mass or data on the other side of the event horizon, we, or at least I, do not know.

 I used the adjective _pure_ a few places above.
 By that I meant than the element had all inward arrowheads or all outward arrowheads.
 Let's consider how the concept of an Event Horizon applies to pure Unstable/Flexible elements and pure Stable/Fixed elements.